ToutleLakeTech/BehaveClass/README.md

 # Student Quick Connect
 Student Quick Connect is designed for students who want to get into contact with each other.
 Have a group assignment?
 Use Student Quick Connect!
 Student Quick Connect can also allow for class officers to easily contact each other and plan meetings together.

+# Administration Overview
+Administration overview allows district administration to oversee what all is happening day to day.
+Things admin can see can include:
+- Active Users
+- Attendance
+- Schedule
+- Schedule Changes
+- Staff
+- District Settings
+- User Settings
+- Site Settings

 # Disabling Features
 Don't want some of these features?
 You can easily disable them in the administration interface.